snendev/wildchess/README.md

 Boards are most often square grids, but size and shape can vary.
 For example, Chess is 8x8, Shogi is 9x9; additionally, Chess can be played where the `a` and `h` files "wrap" around.
 Boards can also be hexagonal or other regular shapes.
-For now, this will only consider orthogonal boards, but exploring more is a future goal.
+For now, this will only consider orthogonal layouts, but exploring more is a future goal.

 #### Pieces